Transfer Merit ScholarshipsIf you are transferring to the University of Maryland, we offer scholarships tailored just for you!

 - An activities and awards list or resume, detailing your extracurricular and personal activities, including dates, and describing your involvement and participation.

-- A three-page, typed and double-spaced essay on the following topic:
+- A 500 word, typed and double-spaced essay on the following topic:

 - Describe the neighborhood or community you grew up in.
 How has it shaped your dreams and aspirations, and how do you intend to use your educational and professional goals to impact the University of Maryland and beyond?